Sepp Oerter

 Sepp Oerter (24 September 1870 – 14 December 1928) was a German politician and journalist.
 As a young man he was an activist member of various anarchist groups.
 He later moved over to socialist groupings and parties, including the Social Democratic Party (SPD) and, after the SPD split, the anti-war Independent Social Democratic Party ("Unabhängige Sozialdemokratische Partei Deutschlands" / USPD).
 During and directly after the revolution, for two months during the first half of 1919 and then for more than a year during 1920/21, he served as head of the regional government / Minister-president in the Free State of Braunschweig (Brunswick).
-By the time of his death he had broken with the political left and joined the National Socialists.
+By the time of his death he had broken with the political left and joined the Nazis.

 Biography

 Provenance and early years

 Josef "Sepp" Oerter was born in Straubing, the small town at the heart of the fertile Gäuboden region of Lower Bavaria, to the north-east of Munich.
 His father was a Bavarian "Feldwebel" (junior army officer).
 While he was still young the family moved to nearby Furth which is where he grew up.
 After leaving school he completed an apprenticeship as a book binder.
 He joined the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD) in 1887, but left it in 1890 after a radical youth group which he had supported was expelled from party.
 Together with his elder brother, Fritz Oerter (1869-1935), he now turned towards anarchist politics.